openwisp/openwisp-config/docs/user/settings.rst

-- ``management_interface``: management interface name (both openwrt UCI names and linux interface names are supported), it's used to collect the management interface ip address and send this information to the OpenWISP server, for more information please read :ref:`how to make sure OpenWISP can reach your devices <openwisp_reach_devices>`
+- ``management_interface``: management interface name (both openwrt UCI names and linux interface names are supported), it's used to collect the management interface ip address and send this information to the OpenWISP server, for more information please read :doc:`how to make sure OpenWISP can reach your devices </user/vpn>`
 - ``default_hostname``: if your firmware has a custom default hostname, you can use this configuration option so the agent can recognize it during registration and replicate the standard behavior (new device will